 You will be met at the airport and escorted to your hotel in the cliff-side Pacific residential and commercial district of Miraflores.
 The half-hour drive to the hotel through Lima’s outskirts is not the most enchanting introduction to this city of extreme contrasts, but it does encapsulate the invigorating buzz of a modern-day Latin American capital.

-Day 2 Walking tour of Lima.
-Fly to Cusco and drive to the Sacred Valley.
+Day 2: Walking tour of Lima.
+Fly to Cuzco and drive to the Sacred Valley.

 Walking tour of Lima.
 This guided stroll visits dynamic Lima's contrasting residential, financial and colonial districts.
 Starting off from the cliff tops in Miraflores, admire the views over the Pacific Ocean.
 Continue to the pre-Inca temple Huaca Pucllana before arriving in San Isidro, an elegant suburb with an olive grove and golf course.